 This study gives a border idea about, how company can use corporate governance practices regarding to the composition of board of directors for adding additional value to the entity as a whole.
-Further, the research contributes to fill the existing gap by providing evidence of the relationship between board characteristics on corporate Financial Leverage in Sri Lankan listed non-financial companies. directors of the Board of company are considering one of the main tools of internal governance mechanism.
-Board corporate effectiveness on governance may differ according to the board features and therefore, the results may help firms to take proper decisions regarding the appointment of board members.
+Further, the research contributes to fill the existing gap by providing evidence of the relationship between board characteristics corporate on Financial Leverage in Sri Lankan listed non-financial companies. directors of the Board of company are considering one of the main tools of internal governance mechanism.
+Board effectiveness corporate on governance may differ according the board features therefore, the results may help firms to take proper decisions regarding the appointment of board members.